Simulations of multi-field ultralight axion-like dark matter: Introduction

 Recent work has begun to explore this part of theory space.
 In~\cite{Luu:2018afg}, the authors examine stable time-independent solitonic solutions of multi-field models and argue that the existence of axion fields with multiple masses is a plausible explanation for observed dark matter substructure.
 The properties of such nested solitons have been further studied in~\cite{Eby:2020eas}, with the addition of self-interactions.
 In~\cite{Guo:2020tla}, the authors studied closely related multi-field boson stars, solving numerically for equilibrium solutions.
 In the recent paper~\cite{Gosenca:2023yjc}, the authors simulate multi-field ULDM halos and find that introducing more particle species smooths out outer halo profile.

 Not only could each of these fields have self-interactions, there is the possibility of inter-field interactions.
 Interactions between the multiple fields opens up a range of novel phenomenologies.
 In~\cite{Eby:2015hsq}, the authors say that higher order repulsive self-interaction terms may stabilize solitons from collapsing into black holes when they have lower order attractive self-interactions~\cite{Khlebnikov:1999qy}.
-It may be possible to stabilize nested solitons with attractive self-interactions from collapsing with repulsive inter-field interactions.
+In single field models with attractive self-interactions, there is a maximum mass a soliton can have without collapsing into a black hole or becoming an axinova~\cite{Chavanis:2016dab, Fox:2023aat}.
+Repulsive inter-field interactions may remove such instabilities in nested solitons with attractive self-interactions.
 Interactions between axions in the early universe can also lead to transfers of energy between species~\cite{Cyncynates:2021xzw,Cyncynates:2022wlq}.
+Interactions between axions and other scalar ultralight fields such as dilatons in the early can also affect dark matter abundances~\cite{Xu:2022yxr}.

 There have been a number of recent papers on structure formation and soliton condensation in single field FDM models~\cite{Kirkpatrick:2020fwd,Kirkpatrick:2021wwz,Levkov2018,Du:2016zcv}.
 Structure formation in the axiverse is likely distinct from what is described in recent papers on structure formation and soliton condensation in single field FDM models.
 These papers have examined the timescales required for the condensation of stable configurations from an incoherent FDM field.
 This process would be significantly altered by the existence of multiple fields.
 In the most extreme case, multiple fields with repulsive interactions may even be partitioned early in structure formation, leading to different dark matter species in different galaxies.
 This would have an effect on, for example, rotation curves and strong gravitational lensing.